hexian000/tlswrapper/README.md

 - "key": peer private key
 - "authcerts": peer authorized certificates list, bundles are supported

-See [source code](config.go) for complete list of all available options.
+See [source code](config.go) for a complete list of all available options.

 See [config.json](config.json) for example config file.